Music From Her Festival

 A day of panel discussions on gender issues in music took place on Sunday 14 October, in which female composers, performers and scholars in music in Aotearoa came together to explore, celebrate and share their musical identities and histories.

 The pinnacle event of the festival, the Suffrage Songs Recomposed concert at Hannah Playhouse on 14 October, saw a collection of 1890s women’s suffrage songs texts made modern by nine stellar female composers.
 Various singers were joined by instrumental, electronic and taonga puoro musicians to perform re-imaginings of these politically trailblazing texts.
+The printed programme for the concert can be viewed here, and images from the concert here.

 The winner of the School’s Lullaby Competition for the Prime Minister, Chanelle Davis, also performed her winning lullaby in the concert.
 The competition was open to all New Zealanders, who were asked to write music for a prophetic 1892 lullaby about a woman going ‘at her dear Country's call, to make lovely laws for Pa, Baby and all’.
 Ms Davis’s winning lullaby was gifted to Jacinda Ardern.